johanmazoyer/Asterix/docs/install.rst

 Dependencies
 -------------
-The installation of Asterix requires the commmon python packages, documented in the setup.py file, which are useful for most astronomical data analysis.
-They will be automatically installed in the setup.
+The installation of Asterix requires the commmon python packages, listed in the `setup.py file <https://github.com/johanmazoyer/Asterix/blob/master/setup.py>`_, which are useful for most astronomical data analysis.
+They will be automatically installed with Asterix.

 We recommend you use a version of Python > 3.10 to use Asterix.
 As Asterix can be computationally expensive, we recommend a powerful computer to optimize the correction.
 This will depend on specific test you want to perform (number of deformable mirrors,